mjberg/reading-and-writing/_posts/2020-12-01-Invent-And-Wander:-Book-Notes.md

 #### Select quotes from Amazon annual shareholder reports by Jeff Bezos.

-> A characteristic of truly innovative and creative people is that they have a reality-distortion field, a phrase that was used about Steve Jobs and comes from a Star Trek episode in which aliens create an entire new world through sheer mental force.
+> A characteristic of truly innovative and creative people is that they have a reality-distortion field, a phrase that was used about Steve Jobs and comes from a Star Trek episode in which aliens create an entire world through sheer mental force.

 - [Principles](#principles)